Full of Myself

 © Carol Lee Rose

-Austin Channing Brown is a speaker, writer, and media producer providing inspired leadership on racial justice in America.
-She is the author of I’m Still Here: Black Dignity in a World Made for Whiteness and the executive producer of the web series The Next Question.
-Her writing and work have been featured by outlets such as On Being, Chicago Tribune, Christianity Today, Sojourners, Shondaland, and WNYC.
+Austin Channing Brown is an author and speaker providing inspired leadership on racial justice in America.
+She is the New York Times bestselling author of I’m Still Here: Black Dignity in a World Made for Whiteness, a Reese’s Book Club pick.
+Her work has been featured by outlets such as On Being, Chicago Tribune, and WNYC.
 View titles by Austin Channing Brown